DupieM/DuPlessisMarine_221326_The_Thinking_Cabinet/README.md

 ### Home Page

-This page welcomes users with an introductory message and explains the concept of the Wunderkammer a personalized cabinet of curiosities where users can upload images and generate AI-powered narratives.
-It also showcases a curated selection of collections created by other users, fostering inspiration and community engagement, while providing easy navigation to start creating your own collection.
+This page welcomes users with an introductory message and explains the concept of the Wunderkammer, a personalized cabinet of curiosities where users can upload images and generate AI-powered narratives.
+It also showcases a curated selection of collections created by other users, fostering inspiration while providing easy navigation to start creating your own collection.

 </br>

 ![CabinetAI_pre](readme_images/CabinetAI_pre.png)

-### CabinetAI-pre Page
+### CabinetAI Page One

 This page lets users upload images of their objects to build a “Wunderkammer” collection.
-Users can rename each image to help the AI generate better, more personalized stories.
+Users must rename each image to help the AI generate better, more personalized stories.
 They then provide a story title and select a genre from a dropdown.
 Upon clicking "Create Story," this data (user ID, story name, genre, images) is saved in shared state and the user is navigated to the next step (/cabinetAI-post) to generate AI narratives for their collection.

 </br>

 ![CabinetAI_post](readme_images/CabinetAI_post.png)

-### CabinetAI-post Page
+### CabinetAI Page Two

-This page allows users to generate a short AI-written story based on their chosen genre and uploaded images.
+This page allows users to view the generated AI-written story based on their chosen genre and uploaded images.
 Users can interact with an AI assistant to ask questions about the story, save their story and images as a collection (“cabinet”) for later access, and navigate to their profile to review saved content.
 The page also supports regenerating stories and provides a categorized question prompt system to facilitate deeper story exploration.

 </br>